 The Magna Via Francigena, the great road of the Frankish knights, follows the ancient route between Palermo and Agrigento, the two major harbours of the past that were used for millennia by pilgrims and travellers.
-Walking the Magna Via is a unique experience, out of the common touristic routes.
+Walking the Magna Via is a unique experience.

 - Sicily’s capital Palermo